ArtBlocks/artblocks-docs/creator-onboarding/readme/faqs.md

 ---

-## Will I have access to my testnet shell during my cooldown period?
+## Will I have access to my testnet shell after I release my project?

-Yes you will and we encourage you to use your testnet shell during your cooldown period.
-We kindly ask that you wait to ask for thumbnail refreshes if needed until after your cooldown period to limit noise on our end.
+Yes you will and we encourage you to use your testnet shell if you plan to submit another project.
+When you've uploaded a new script, please send a message through your Ropsten DM.

 ---